viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 <img src="../img/ai-integration/rosey.jpeg"  style="float:right;margin-right:150px;margin-left: 20px;" alt="Rosey the robot, from the Jetsons." title="Rosey the robot, from the Jetsons." width="350" />

 One type of “good” robot is a companion robot - a robot created for the purposes of providing real or apparent companionship for human beings.
-While some [examples](https://www.google.com/search?q=companion+robot) have recently been brought to market - primarily for children and elderly - we are all familiar with robots from popular movies that ultimately have proven to be endearing companions and became embedded in our culture.
+While some [examples](https://www.google.com/search?q=companion+robot) have recently been brought to market, primarily marketed towards children and the elderly, we are all familiar with robots from popular movies that ultimately have proven to be endearing companions and became embedded in our culture.
 Think [C-3P0](https://en.wikipedia.org/wiki/C-3PO), [Baymax](https://en.wikipedia.org/wiki/Baymax!), and [Rosey](https://thejetsons.fandom.com/wiki/Rosey) from the Jetsons.

 AI like OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/) is making companion robots with realistic, human-like speech a potential reality.